 Score Minimum requirements for scores Α Economic analyses are conducted, as established in national guidelines, to assess all major investment projects and the results are published.
-The analyses are reviewed by an entity other than the sponsoring entity.
-B Economic analyses are conducted, as established in national guidelines, to assess most investment projects, and some results are published.
-The analyses are reviewed by an entity than the sponsoring entity. С Economic analyses are conducted to assess some major investment projects.
+The analyses are reviewed by an entity other than the sponsoring entity. В Economic analyses are conducted, as established in national guidelines, to assess most major investment projects, and some results are published.
+The analyses are reviewed by an entity other than the sponsoring entity. С Economic analyses are conducted to assess some major investment projects.
 D Performance is less than required for a C score.

-- 11.1:1.
-This dimension assesses the extent to which robust appraisal methods, based on economic analysis are used to conduct feasibility or prefeasibility studies for major investment projects on the basis of an analysis of its economic, financial, and other effects; whether the results of analyses are published, and whether the analyses are reviewed by an entity other than the sponsoring entity. - 11.1:2.
-There are different types of economic analyses with different coverage and areas of emphasis.
-Regardless of the approach to economic analysis, the objective should be to scrutinize and analyze the projects and ensure that selected projects are compatible with the available resource envelope and offer value for money. - 11.1:3.
-Appraisals based on economic analysis should include analysis of economic externalities-sometimes referred to as social or economic costs and policy benefits-and health and environmental impacts.
+7 In fact, there are many elements of the broader public sector context that will affect project implementation.
+These include project implementation capacity, total project cost management (which relies on an accounting system that can capture and report project costs), facilities-operation arrangements, and ex-post evaluation rules and procedures.

+impacts.
 Social or economic costs refer to the total costs to society of an economic activity and the benefits refer to the total increase in the welfare of society from an economic action.
-Environmental impact refers to considering the effect of investment projects on, for example, air and water quality; while the health considerations include analysis of the impact of major investment projects on, for example, workplace of poor housing conditions. - 11.1:4.
+Environmental impact refers to considering the effect of investment projects on, for example, air and water quality; while the health considerations can include analysis of the impact of major investment projects on, for example, workplace or poor housing conditions.

+11.1:4.
 Economic analysis frequently involves the application of specific techniques such as cost-benefit analysis, cost-effectiveness analysis, and multicriteria analysis.
 Cost-benefit analysis, which is often used in performing economic analysis, seeks to quantify in monetary terms as many of the costs and benefits of a project proposal as feasible, including items for which the market does not provide a satisfactory measure of economic value.
-Cost-effectiveness analysis compares alternative approaches that have different impacts and calculates cost-effectiveness ratios. - 11.1:5.
+Cost-effectiveness analysis compares alternative approaches that have different impacts and calculates cost-effectiveness ratios.

+11.1:5.
 The economic analyses used to inform decisions on project proposals should be current enough to be meaningful.
-Outdated analyses, such as those for which market conditions have shifted considerably, are not likely to form a useful base for decision making. - 11.1:6.
+Outdated analyses, such as those for which market conditions have shifted considerably, are not likely to form a useful base for decision making.

+11.1:6.
 An approved set of national guidelines for carrying out economic analyses helps ensure that a standard methodology for the project appraisal process is in place and is used systematically across major investment projects.
 The guidelines should also include a requirement for the results of the appraisal process for major investment projects to be published.

-- 11.1:7.
+11.1:7.
 To ensure objectivity, the appraisal should be reviewed by an entity other than the sponsoring entity.
-Typically, major investment projects would also be reviewed by the Ministry of Finance to check the robustness of the economic analysis and the affordability of the proposal. - 11.1:8.
+Typically, major investment projects would also be reviewed by the Ministry of Finance to check the robustness of the economic analysis and the affordability of the proposal.

+11.1:8.
 For countries to score A or B on this dimension the results of economic analyses of major investment projects, or at least a summary of key findings, need to be published.
 The definition of published includes users' awareness of the documents' availability and how they can access them, as presented in section 2.1.8. of the Fieldguide.